Omegapoint/git-course-lab/scenarios/a_lot_of_local_commits_rebase/README.md

 3) Done!

 ### Comments
-This will change history.
+* This will change history.
 Do *NOT* do this when commits are on the remote.
+(Maaaybe if you are 100% sure you're the only one looking/changing a remote branch)